Mapping class groups are quasicubical: Introduction

 \begin{mthm} For each closed, oriented surface $S$ with finitely many marked points, there exists a finite-dimensional CAT(0) cube complex $Q$ with a quasimedian quasiisometry \mbox{$\mcg(S)\to Q$}. \end{mthm}

 It is well established that the geometry of a CAT(0) cube complex is completely described by its hyperplane combinatorics \cite{sageev:ends,sageev:codimension}, and this can equally be interpreted in terms of its \emph{median structure} \cite{chepoi:graphs,roller:poc}.
 Mapping class groups have an analogous \emph{coarse median structure} \cite{bowditch:coarse} (see Section~\ref{section:preliminaries}), where the role of the median map is played by the ``centroid'' construction of Behrstock--Minsky \cite{behrstockminsky:centroids}.
 The fact that the quasiisometry in Theorem~\ref{thm:mcgisacubecomplex} is quasimedian means that, up to a bounded error, it respects these (coarse) median structures, making the correspondence it provides considerably stronger than just a quasiisometry.
 For instance, the quasimedian property can be used to prove that the \emph{median-quasiconvex} (also known as \emph{hierarchically quasiconvex}) subsets of $\mcg(S)$ exactly correspond to the convex subcomplexes of $Q$; this is made precise in Corollary~\ref{cor:convexity_correspondence}.
-Ongoing work with Spriano and Zalloum uses this to show that the curve graph of $S$ can be coarsely reconstructed from the hyperplane combinatorics of $Q$ \cite{petytsprianozalloum:locally}.
+This has been used to show that the curve graph of $S$ can be coarsely reconstructed from the hyperplane combinatorics of $Q$ \cite[Prop.~7.16]{petytzalloum:constructing}.

 One immediate consequence of Theorem~\ref{thm:mcgisacubecomplex} is that mapping class groups admit proper cobounded \emph{quasiactions} on CAT(0) cube complexes, which provides an interesting contrast with the situation for actions.
 Moreover, the quasiactions produced here are by ``cubical quasi-automorphisms'', not merely by self-quasiisometries.
 It also follows from Theorem~\ref{thm:mcgisacubecomplex} that $\mcg(S)$ admits a \emph{bounded quasigeodesic bicombing}, and so is \emph{weakly semihyperbolic} in the sense of \cite{alonsobridson:semihyperbolic}.